Yogidon/Resume_pdf_Creator/README.md

 # RESUME CREATOR

 This resume creator takes data from user in form of html forms and saves it in database.
-Then after the data is obtained resume is given i form of a pdf.
+Then after the data is obtained resume is given in the form of a pdf.

 ## Getting Started